Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 — II Corinthians 7:10

 This scene draws, for us, a vivid picture of the call of Christ to eternal life with Him.
 In Luke chapter 14:25-33, Jesus makes it abundantly clear that to follow Him is not an invitation to "this world" comfort.
-He explains that to follow Him means risking the closest of relationships to do so and a complete end of the self-life.
-God makes no bones about explaining that if it's worldly comfort and acceptance we are looking for—He, like Naomi, has nothing to offer.
+He explains that to follow Him means risking the closest of relationships and a complete end of the self-life.
+God makes no bones about explaining that if it's worldly comfort and acceptance we are looking for—God, like Naomi, has nothing to offer.
 In light of this, He asks us to count the cost.

-He asks the twelve that remain.
+He asked the twelve that remained the following question.